 Instrumental music is an important part of the total music program at Wesley.
-The College has a large and diverse instrumental music tuition program with over 500 students throughout the school learning a wide variety of musical instruments.
-The instrumental music program at Wesley engages professional music specialists who provide a diverse range of instrumental tuition.
+The College has a large and diverse instrumental music tuition program with over 500 students throughout the College learning a wide variety of musical instruments.
+The instrumental music program at Wesley engages professional music specialists who provide a diverse range of instrumental tuition to students.